Skip to content

 Is NAD+ supplementation actually worth it?

 The honest answer is “promising but unsettled.”
-NAD+ does decline with age and is central to mitochondrial function, and some human trials of precursors like NMN and NR show changes in metabolic and muscle markers.
-But claims that NAD+ “reverses aging” run well ahead of the evidence — those are marketing, not findings.
+NAD+ does decline with age and is central to mitochondrial function, and human trials confirm that precursors like NMN and NR reliably raise blood NAD+ levels.
+The gap is what that buys you: the dramatic lifespan results seen in mice have not been reproduced in humans, and a 2025 meta-analysis of ten randomised trials found no benefit for muscle mass, strength or physical function in older adults.
+So be more cautious than this article’s earlier draft was — “changes some markers” is the defensible claim, and even that is inconsistent.
+Claims that NAD+ “reverses aging” run well ahead of the evidence; those are marketing, not findings.
 The defensible move is the same as with anything else: test a relevant marker, try it, re-test, and let your own data decide.

 How long before I see results?